Learn to tell your story: networking and interviewing

 Here are a number of additional resources that can help:

-This presentation shares a thorough interview preparation plan that includes important consideration such as your attire and computer setup.
+Make a good first impression by being prepared - this interview preparation plan includes important considerations such as your attire and computer setup.

 LinkedIn has a fantastic interview prep section with a long list of potential questions, suggested answers from recruiters and coaches, and even an opportunity to practice and get feedback.